Special Discussions & Sessions

 This year’s celebratory keynote features founding director Hal Cannon’s personal journey into the fieldwork and exploration that brought an extraordinary cast of characters together to create the original Cowboy Poetry Gathering in 1985.
 Filled with voices, images and transcendent moments from the Western Folklife Center’s archive, Hal’s keynote is about preserving tradition and the quest to find truth and beauty in the creative voices of everyday people.

-Sponsored by Nevada Humanities, the National Endowment for the Humanities, and Great Basin Colleged
+Sponsored by Nevada Humanities, the National Endowment for the Humanities, in partnership with Great Basin College.

 Talk: What is “Rural Journalism?” with Carson Vaughan